junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB26/SPN-Cat-whole-novel.md

 > ("John Winchester's Journal" P48)
 >
 > Sam almost died, it's Dean's fault.
 Dean couldn't pull the trigger.
 The monster is an African witch skinwalker, keep magical stones in their stomach, eat their victims' souls slowly, causing the victim to waste away and die, can turn into dogs, called *Hausa*

+### (1988) (teach Dean driving) √

+> 1988 (Dean 9y, Sam 5y)
+>
+> John teaches Dean how to drive so next time he's hurt or they need a quick exit, he can leave Dean in the car waiting and they leave quickly
+>
+> teach Dean always reverse parking and how to pick the parking spot in the motel parking lot that's easiest for emergency leaving (and how to pick safest motel room, how to leave from bathroom window, how to hot wire)
+>
+> (probably after a small case where John nearly too wounded to drive and they almost get caught by police)

 ### (1989.4.6 Thursday) (Shtriga) √